 Exchange Sync does not consider any advance booking period when creating bookings originating from Microsoft 365 because this functionality is driven by the Microsoft 365 room policy.
 Any advance booking period must be the same in both systems.
 Cancellation rules are not supported.

 Advance booking rules

 Condeco ignores advance booking rules when working in synchronization with Microsoft 365.
-Microsoft 365 does not provide any advance booking rules.
-The default rules will apply.
+Microsoft 365 does not provide any advance booking rules so the default rules will apply.

-Microsoft 365 does not provide a booking type so Microsoft 365-initiated bookings will default to the booking type configured in the Condeco group that the room belongs to.
+Microsoft 365 does not provide a booking type so Microsoft 365-initiated bookings default to the booking type configured in the Condeco group the meeting space belongs to.
 If no default is available, none will be selected.

 Condeco does not support unlimited recurrences.
-If a room is booked in Microsoft 365 with an unlimited recurrence, Condeco cancels the booking and sends an email to the user advising that an end date must be set for the recurrence.
-The user will need to re-book the room.
+If a meeting space is booked in Microsoft 365 with an unlimited recurrence, Condeco cancels the booking and sends an email to the user advising that an end date must be set for the recurrence.
+The user will need to re-book the meeting space.